 The Construction Manager shall maintain the following insurance for the duration of the Preconstruction Services performed under this Agreement.
 If any of the requirements set forth below exceed the types and limits the Construction Manager normally maintains, the Owner shall reimburse the Construction Manager for any additional cost.

-§ 14.3.1.1 Commercial General Liability with policy limits of not less than « » ($ « » ) for each occurrence and « » ($ « » ) in the aggregate for bodily injury and property damage.
+§ 14.3.1.1 Commercial General Liability with policy limits of not less than «One Million Dollars » ($ «1,000,000 » ) for each occurrence and «Two Million Dollars » ($ «2,000,000 » ) in the aggregate for bodily injury and property damage.

-§ 14.3.1.2 Automobile Liability covering vehicles owned, and non-owned vehicles used, by the Construction Manager with policy limits of not less than « » ($ « » ) per accident for bodily injury, death of any person, and property damage arising out of the ownership, maintenance and use of those motor vehicles, along with any other statutorily required automobile coverage.
+§ 14.3.1.2 Automobile Liability covering vehicles owned, and non-owned vehicles used, by the Construction Manager with policy limits of not less than «One Million Dollars » ($ «1,000,000 » ) per accident for bodily injury, death of any person, and property damage arising out of the ownership, maintenance and use of those motor vehicles, along with any other statutorily required automobile coverage.

 § 14.3.1.3 The Construction Manager may achieve the required limits and coverage for Commercial General Liability and Automobile Liability through a combination of primary and excess or umbrella liability insurance, provided that such primary and excess or umbrella liability insurance policies result in the same or greater coverage as the coverages required under Sections 14.3.1.1 and 14.3.1.2, and in no event shall any excess or umbrella liability insurance provide narrower coverage than the primary policy.
 The excess policy shall not require the exhaustion of the underlying limits only through the actual payment by the underlying insurers.

-§ 14.3.1.4 Workers’ Compensation at statutory limits and Employers Liability with policy limits not less than « » ($ « » ) each accident, « » ($ « » ) each employee, and « » ($ « » ) policy limit.
+§ 14.3.1.4 Workers’ Compensation at statutory limits and Employers Liability with policy limits not less than «One Million Dollars » ($ «1,000,000 » ) each accident, «One Million Dollars » ($ «1,000,000 » ) each employee, and «One Million Dollars » ($ «1,000,000 » ) policy limit.

-§ 14.3.1.5 Professional Liability covering negligent acts, errors and omissions in the performance of professional services, with policy limits of not less than « » ($ « » ) per claim and « » ($ « » ) in the aggregate.
+§ 14.3.1.5 Professional Liability covering negligent acts, errors and omissions in the performance of professional services, with policy limits of not less than «One Million Dollars » ($ «1,000,000 » ) per claim and «Two Million Dollars » ($ «2,000,000 » ) in the aggregate.

 § 14.3.1.6 Other Insurance